 Which now suits with it. -- Whiles I threat, he lives: Words to the heat of deeds too cold breath gives.
 [A bell rings.
 I go, and it is done: the bell invites me.
-Hear it not, Duncan, for it is a knell That summons thee to heaven, or to hell.
-[Exit.

-SCENE II. -- The same.

-Lady M. That which hath made them drunk hath made me bold: What hath quench'd them hath given me fire. -- Hark! --Peace!
-It was the owl that shriek'd, the fatal bellman, Which gives the stern'st good-night.
+Hear it not, Duncan, for it is a knell That summons thee to Heaven, or to Hell.
+[Exit SCENE II. -- The same.
+Enter Lady Macbeth.
+Lady M. That which hath made them drunk hath made me bold: What hath quench'd them hath given me fire. -- Hark! -- Peace!
+53 It was the owl that shriek'd, the fatal bellman, Which gives the stern'st good-night.
 He is about it.

-The doors are open; and the surfeited grooms Do mock their charge with snores: I have drugg'd their possets, That death and nature do contend about them, Whether they live, or die.
+The doors are open; and the surfeited grooms Do mock their charge with snores: I have drugg'd their possets, That Death and Nature do contend about them, Whether they live, or die.
+[Within.]
+Who's there? -- what, ho!
 Macb.
-[Within.]
-Who 's there? -- what, ho!

 Lady M. Alack!
-I am afraid they have awak'd, And 't is not done: -- the attempt and not the deed Confounds us. -- Hark! -- I laid their daggers ready; He could not miss them. -- Had he not resembled My father as he slept, I had done 't. -- My husband!
-Enter Macbeth.
+I am afraid they have awak'd, And 'tis not done: -- th' attempt and not the deed Confounds us. -- Hark! -- I laid their daggers ready; He could not miss 'em. -- Had he not resembled My father as he slept, I had done't. -- My husband!

 Macb.
 I have done the deed. -- Didst thou not hear a noise?
 Lady M. I heard the owl scream, and the crickets cry.
 Did not you speak?
-Macb.
 When?
-Ladv M. Now.
 Macb.
+Lady M. Now.
+Macb.
 As I descended?
 Lady M. Ay.
 Macb.
 Hark!
-Who lies i' the second chamber?
+Who lies i' th' second chamber?
 Lady M. Donalbain.
 Macb.
 This is a sorry sight.
 Lady M. A foolish thought to say a sorry sight.

 Macb.
-There 's one did laugh in 's sleep, and one cried, "Murder!"
+There's one did laugh in's sleep, and one cried, "Murther!"
 That they did wake each other: I stood and heard them; But they did say their prayers, and address'd them Again to sleep.
 Lady M. There are two lodg'd together.
-Macb.
+55 Macb.
 One cried, "God bless us!" and, "Amen," the other, As they had seen me with these hangman's hands.
-Listening their fear, I could not say, "Amen," When they did say, "God bless us".
+List'ning their fear, I could not say, "Amen," When they did say, "God bless us".

 Lady M. Consider it not so deeply.
 Macb.
 But wherefore could not I pronounce "Amen"?
 I had most need of blessing, and "Amen" Stuck in my throat.

-These deeds must not be thought Lady M. After these ways: so, it will make us mad.
+Lady M. These deeds must not be thought After these ways: so, it will make us mad.

 Macb.
 Methought, I heard a voice cry, "Sleep no more!
-Macbeth does murder sleep, " -- the innocent sleep; Sleep, that knits up the ravell'd sleave of care, 51 The death of each day's life, sore labour's bath, Balm of hurt minds, great nature's second course, Chief nourisher in life's feast; --Lady M. What do you mean?
+Macbeth does murther Sleep," -- the innocent Sleep;

+Sleep, that knits up the ravell'd sleave of care, The death of each day's life, sore labour's bath, Balm of hurt minds, great Nature's second course, Chief nourisher in life's feast; --Lady M. What do you mean?
 Macb.
-Still it cried, "Sleep no more!" to all the house: "Glamis hath murder'd sleep, and therefore Cawdor Shall sleep no more, Macbeth shall sleep no more!"
+Still it cried, "Sleep no more!" to all the house: "Glamis hath murther'd Sleep, and therefore Cawdor Shall sleep no more, Macbeth shall sleep no more!"
 Lady M. Who was it that thus cried?
-Why, worthy thane, You do unbend your noble strength, to think So brainsickly of things.
-Go, get some water, And wash this filthy witness from your hand. --Why did you bring these daggers from the place?
-They must lie there: go, carry them, and smear The sleepy grooms with blood.
-I 'll go no more: Macb.
-I am afraid to think what I have done; Look on 't again I dare not.
-Infirm of purpose!
-Lady M. Give me the daggers.
-The sleeping, and the dead,
+Why, worthy Thane, You do unbend your noble strength, to think So brainsickly of things.
+Go, get some water, And wash this filthy witness from your hand. --